dylanreid7/dylanreid.me/notes/cs-app.md

 of values that can be represented and the properties of the different arithmetic operations.
 This understanding is critical to writing programs that work correctly over the full range of numeric values and that are portable across different combi- nations of machine, operating system, and compiler.
 As we will describe, a number of computer security vulnerabilities have arisen due to some of the subtleties of computer arithmetic.

 Rather than accessing individual bits in memory, most computers use blocks of eight bits, or *bytes*, as the smallest addressable unit of memory.
-A machine- level program views memory as a very large array of bytes, referred to as *virtual memory*.
+A machine-level program views memory as a very large array of bytes, referred to as *virtual memory*.
 Every byte of memory is identified by a unique number, known as its *address*, and the set of all possible addresses is known as the *virtual address space*.

 **Hexidecimal notation:**

 <img src="/static/img/notes/cs-app/cs-app-2-1.png">

 Word size: Every computer has a *word size*, indicating the nominal size of integer and pointer data.
 Since a virtual address is encoded by such a word, the most important system parameter determined by the word size is the maximum size of the virtual address space.
 That is, for a machine with a w-bit word size, the virtual addresses can range from 0 to 2w − 1, giving the program access to at most 2w bytes.

 <img src="/static/img/notes/cs-app/cs-app-2-2.png">

-**Byte ordering:** The convention where the least signifi- cant byte comes first is referred to as *little endian*.
+**Byte ordering:** The convention where the least significant byte comes first is referred to as *little endian*.
 This convention is followed by most Intel-compatible machines.
 The convention where the most significant byte comes first is referred to as *big endian*.

 <img src="/static/img/notes/cs-app/cs-app-2-3.png">